-As a school boy I rode a bus past a synagogue in Vancouver.
-There were little shelters or huts on the property made from leafy branches.
+As a schoolboy, I rode a bus passed a synagogue in Metro-Vancouver.
+Once, there were little shelters or huts on the property made from leafy branches.
 I wondered what that was about.

 I learned later that it was the Jewish Festival of Tabernacles.